hyperbaton/cft/README.md

 ### Jobs

 Jobs define what Xoonglins do during the day.
-They are assigned via the `job` field in a social class definition.
+They are assigned via the `jobs` field in a social class definition.
+Each social class can list multiple jobs, and each Xoonglin will randomly pick one from the list.
 A Xoonglin with a job will work a configurable number of hours per Minecraft day, tracked through a daily tick quota.

 Job progress can be viewed in the **Job tab** of the Xoonglin info screen (accessed via the leader staff).